How to draw a racing motorcycle – A comprehensive guide

 You can draw a road.
 A shining blue sky or some bushes around your bike.

-As we are drawing the background, we will make sure it doesn’t overlap our racing bike.
+As we draw the background, we will ensure it doesn’t overlap our racing bike.
 If you notice any line overlapping our camper, erase it carefully.

 Adding colors to your drawing

 Let’s get to the fun part.
-Use your imagination to explore different colors and shades that you like and color your beautiful drawing.
-The coloring all depends on your creativity.
+Use your imagination to explore different colors and shades that you like, then color your beautiful drawing.
+Your creativity determines the coloring.

 P.S.
 Bonus Tips